abhilashjp/lookupapp/docs/country/germany.md

 ---
-id: gremany-vat-guidelines-Umsatzsteuergesetz
+id: germany-vat-guidelines-Umsatzsteuergesetz
-title: The Value Added Tax Act in Germany: An In-Depth Explanation
+title: The Value Added Tax Act in Germany - An In-Depth Explanation
 keywords: [Germany VAT]
 sidebar_label: Germany
 description: Learn about the VAT rules and guidelines in France